-FINISH- Some heat/slight numbing, honey, fruit, pepper and mint feel, with a fast tingling fade.
+FINISH- some heat/slight numbing, honey, fruit, pepper and mint feel, with a fast tingling exit.

 REPOSADO- This Reposado is aged in old bourbon barrels for 6-8 months giving it the distinct scents of honey, and caramel without the smokier hints of an Anejo.
 A nice solid Reposado for sipping, but in my opinion, not as good as the blanco and the anejo.
 I think the nose is better than the taste on this reposado.

 NOSE- oak, some alcohol, fruit (apples) honey, smoke, caramel, and mint.